bmc/cheat-sheets/gnome.md

 ## Disable Alt-F opening Gnome Terminal menu:

-Open Keyboard Shortucts on an active terminal, and uncheck top checkbox.
+Open Keyboard Shortcuts on an active terminal, and uncheck top checkbox.

 ## Single click to open a folder